percona/pmm/source/manage/client-config.rst

 .. include:: ../.res/code/pmm-admin.config.server.url.txt

-If you change the default port **443** when :ref:`running PMM Server
-<deploy-pmm.server.installing>`, specify the new port number after the IP
-address of |pmm-server|.
+If you change the default port **443** when running PMM Server, specify the new port number after the IP address of |pmm-server|.

 .. note:: By default ``pmm-admin config`` refuses to add client if it already